FCKN007/cluck-norris-school/README.md

 Turn crypto education into a game: Learn fast.
 Avoid rugs.
 Survive the market.

 Part of the FireChicken ecosystem on Solana.
 Expansion into Bags.fm ecosystem for the Hackathon.

 ---

+## 📄 License

+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

+---